zanderkrdik/wiring-pi/README.md

 Improves the development environment for wiring-pi by introducing mocks for non-Pi systems.

 - This wrapper installs on non-Pi systems by skipping the wiring-pi (C language) portions and providing mocks for the wiring-pi (NodeJS) portion.
+- See below for list of implemented methods.

 ## Install